elusivecodes/fQuery/README.md

     - `infinite` is a boolean indicating whether the animation should continue forever, and will default to *false*.
     - `useGpu` is a boolean indicating whether the animation should use GPU acceleration (CSS transform) and will default to *true*.

-This method returns a *Promise*, that will resolve after the animation has completed.
+This method returns an *AnimationSet* that will resolve after the animation has completed.

 ```javascript
 dom.dropIn(nodes, options);